 First and foremost, you need to have a clear idea of the purpose of your website.
 Once you do, you can conduct keyword research to decide upon possible names that match your site closely.
 Ideally, you’ll want to keep the name you choose as short as is practical for your site.
 Shorter domain names are easier to write down and type and will help to keep visitors coming again and again.

 Another thing to consider is if the name you choose will be memorable to your audience.
-If you are able to think of a catchy name, you’ll have an easier time getting it to stick in visitor’s minds.
+If you are able to think of a catchy name, you’ll have an easier time getting it to stick in visitors’ minds.
 After the design and utility of your website, the ability to remember how to reach it is the number one key to achieving success.

-Choose the Correct Domain Extension
+Choose the Corret Domain Extension

 Everyone that uses the internet should be familiar with the “.com” suffix at the end of a web address.
 If the name you’re trying to secure is available with a .com at the end, that’s the one you should choose.
 It’s become so ubiquitous that most web users will reflexively type it, even if they are looking at a business card or advertisement with a different suffix.
 A catchy business name also plays a vital role, so choose a relevant name in line with your brand that no competitors have already been using.

 There are times that you won’t be able to find the name you’re looking for with a .com extension.
 Sometimes they are prohibitively priced or taken by existing sites.
 In that case, you should try to get the name you’ve chosen with a different extension.
 The different extensions each have specific meanings, so choose the one that best fits your site.
 Some that you may choose: